medcomdk/MedComLandingPage/docs/assets/documents/ITBGettingStarted.md

     </figure>
   </li>
   <li>
-    The test engine then performs the tests and validation and the result can be seen on the test execution page.
+    The test engine then performs the tests and validation, and the result can be seen on the test execution page.
 Click on each step to see the expected and actual result.
     <figure>
     <img src="../images/ITBTestResult.png" alt="ITB Test result">
     </figure>